20. Crystal Palace

 16. Wolverhampton Wanderers

-Wolves have been performing extremely well in the past couple of seasons under the management of Nuno.
+Wolves have been performing extremely well in the past couple of seasons in the Premier League.
 Wolves were English League champions three times (1953–54, 1957–58 and 1958–59), under the management of Stan Cullis.
 They have also finished League runners-up on five occasions, most recently in 1959–60.
 Wolves have won the FA Cup four times and the Football League Cup twice.

 15. Nottingham Forest